Every new entrepreneur faces one common problem when trying to start a business.

 Regular entrepreneurs are of two types.
 One is the imitator entrepreneur.
 The other is the bureaucratic entrepreneur.

 Imitators have less mental stress.
-They copy to the last detail what works for others, bringing zero of their own ideas to the business of making money.
+They copy what already works for others to the last detail, bringing zero original ideas to any business venture.

 Perhaps this stems from a failed education system.
-A system where passing an exam depends on the ability to copy the ideas of professors word-for-word.
+A system where passing an exam depends on the ability to copy professors’ ideas word-for-word, the popular garbage in and garbage out.

 There are more examples of the imitator types than any other type.